-The late artist Ralph McQuarrie (1929-2012) left an indelible impact on much of today's most popular science fiction.
-Without him, Darth Vader wouldn't have worn a mask, C-3PO wouldn't have been C-3PO, and Star Wars might never have been made at all.
-Let's take a look at a man whose contributions to the Star Wars universe—and to the science fiction pantheon in general—can't be overestimated.
-Here are 11 fascinating facts about the artist who made the Star Wars universe shine so bright.
+The art of Ralph McQuarrie (1929-2012) left an indelible impact on countless iconic movies and much of today's most popular science fiction, from Star Wars to Raiders of the Lost Ark to Battlestar Galactica.
+The Star Wars art Ralph McQuarrie created was particularly influential.
+Without McQuarrie, Darth Vader wouldn't have worn a mask, C-3PO wouldn't have been C-3PO, and Star Wars might never have been made at all.
+Let's take a look at a man whose contributions to the Star Wars universe—and to the science fiction and fantasy pantheon in general—can't be overestimated.
+Here's what you need to know about Ralph McQuarrie, whose concept art made the Star Wars universe shine so bright.

 Star Wars: A New Hope was the first feature film he ever worked on

-After serving in the U.S. army during the Korean war, McQuarrie attended the Art Center School in L.A., then got a job working as Artist and Preliminary Design Illustrator for Boeing.
-He also worked with CBS on animation to highlight their coverage of the Apollo program.
-His role with CBS led to McQuarrie creating some illustrations for an unproduced screenplay co-written by Hal Barwood and Matt Robbins.
+After serving in the U.S. army during the Korean war — during which he survived a shot to the head which pierced his helmet — McQuarrie attended the Art Center School in L.A., then got a job working as Artist and Preliminary Design Illustrator for Boeing.
+For a time, his role at Boeing was a dream come true for the artist, who had been obsessed with planes from a young age.
+Although McQuarrie eventually tired of the overtime required for his Boeing role and, as he put it, drawing countless "rows of windows" on planes, he remained fascinated by planes and built models well into his adulthood.
+In conjunction with the small studio Reel Three, McQuarrie also worked with CBS on animation to highlight their coverage of the Apollo program.
+His role there led to McQuarrie creating some illustrations for an unproduced screenplay co-written by Hal Barwood and Matt Robbins.
 It was this last project that led Lucas to approach McQuarrie about collaborating on a space epic.

-As McQuarrie later explained it, "When George saw the drawings I had done for Hal and Matt, he was interested in talking to me.
+McQuarrie later said of his first meeting with Lucas, "When George saw the drawings I had done for Hal and Matt, he was interested in talking to me.
 He visited with his friends at my place and talked about a big space-fantasy film he wanted to do.
 It didn't have a title yet.
 I showed him a proposal I'd worked on in 1972 for a science-fiction film called Galaxy.
 I imagined this lead-in with a transparent robot standing in a void, backlit, conducting a séance using this holographic machine that produced a three-dimensional image in a laser beam.
 Well, a couple years went by and George did American Graffiti.
 I never thought I'd see him again, and then one day he called to see if I'd be interested in doing something for Star Wars."

-McQuarrie was the first person Lucas hired to work on Star Wars, and at first was one of the oldest members of the team.
+McQuarrie was the first person Lucas hired to work on Star Wars, and initially was also one of the oldest members of the team.
 "I was quite a bit older than most of them," he later said in an interview.
 "There was some sort of a rumor going around that there wasn't anybody over 30 working on [Star Wars], and I was 45."
+Ultimately, McQuarrie didn't really notice the age gap between him and his collaborators.
+This was in part because he completed much of his work for Star Wars at home, privately toiling away at designs that would come to be universally recognized.

 McQuarrie initially thought the project was too ambitious